cpen491-pb33/ee-exploration/README.md

 ### Mainly used for

-- Play with geemap examples
+- Play with ee and geemap examples
-- Make adjustments so that geemap can fit in our project
+- Make adjustments so that ee and geemap can fit in our project